By Will Collette

 Usually, the longest International Space Station overflight lasts 6 minutes, roughly the distance the ISS takes to cross from one horizon to the opposite end of the sky.

-Tonight, NASA has it posted for seven minutes, a time length I don't recall ever seeing.
-It will start at 9:26 PM sharp in the southwest and will make its way to the east northeast where it will disappear.
-Along the way it will rise to 50 degrees above the horizon at its maximum height.
+Tonight, NASA has it posted for seven minutes - I've never seen one longer.
+It will start at 7:23 PM sharp in the west-southwest and will make its way to the northeast where it will disappear.
+Along the way it will rise to 65 degrees above the horizon at its maximum height.

-By the ISS arrival time, our sunny sky should pick up a few clouds.
-The National Weather Service forecasts a "partly cloudy" sky.
-Seven minutes of flight time - the maximum length - covers almost the entire dome of the sky so the ISS should be visible much of those six minutes for your viewing pleasure.
+By the ISS arrival time, our sunny sky might pick up a few clouds.
+The National Weather Service forecasts clouds and a chance of showers later on, hopefully after the ISS has come and gone.
+Seven minutes of flight time - the maximum length - covers almost the entire dome of the sky so the ISS should be visible much of those seven minutes for your viewing pleasure.

-Tonight's overflights will follow this schedule and path, according to NASA:
+Tonight's overflight will follow this schedule and path, according to NASA:

 You can take it to the bank that the ISS will do exactly what NASA says it will.

-You can enroll for free membership in NASA's listserve for emails on overflights of the International Space Station.
+You can enroll for free membership in NASA's list for emails on overflights of the International Space Station.
 You can sign up to get those e-mails here.

 The silent majesty of its movements never get old, at least to me.